top of page

 Build a rapport

 Build a relationship with your models based on trust and respect.
 Be approachable, friendly and open to feedback.
-The person in front of the camera should be very comfortable in expressing his or her opinion and apprehensions if any.
-It should be a very cordial relationship without any fear of any sorts.
-They should know and understand that it's a team work and everyones contribution be it the photographer, director or the makeup artist adds up to create the final shot.
+The person in front of the camera should be very comfortable in expressing his or her opinion and apprehensions, if any.
+It should be a very cordial relationship without any fear of any sort.
+They should know and understand that it's a teamwork and everyone's contribution, be it the photographer, director or the makeup artist adds up to create the final shot.

 Be Firm